Visual Tools

 Introduction to Propositional Logic Syntax

-In formal logic, syntax refers to the structural rules that determine how logical expressions are properly formed.
+In formal logic, syntax refers to the structural formation rules that determine how logical expressions are properly formed.
 Much like grammar in natural language, syntax focuses purely on the arrangement of symbols — not their meaning.
 In contrast, semantics is concerned with the interpretation and truth value of these expressions, while proof systems operate within this structure to establish logical conclusions.
 Syntax itself answers a simpler but essential question: is the statement written in a correct and recognizable way, regardless of whether it is true or false.

 This section introduces the basic elements of propositional logic syntax, beginning with the alphabet of atomic propositions and the connectives used to combine them.
 It outlines how well-formed formulas (WFFs) are built according to formation rules and explains the importance of parentheses in maintaining clarity.
 Along the way, tools like syntax trees for visualizing expression structure and structural induction for proving properties about formulas will also be discussed, all of which together form the foundation for working with logical systems in a precise and systematic way.